-Welcome to the #1, Free Predictive Index Learning Indicator test prep spot on earth!
+Welcome to the #1, free Predictive Index test prep spot on earth!

-- Take a free Predictive Index test sample that includes a smart score report and explanations.
+- Take a free Predictive Index test sample with a smart score report and explanations.

-- Get loads of more information and tips about your upcoming PILI test.
+- Get loads of more information and tips about your upcoming Predictive Index test.

-Grab our PILI Sample Test Answers & Explanations PDF
+Grab My PILI Sample Test Answers & Explanations PDF

 This free PDF provides detailed explanations and solving tips per each of the 20 sample questions that are officially published by the Predictive Index Company.
 This way you can gain more insight into the test and make sure you understand the reasoning behind the correct answers.

 How Are Your Predictive Index Test Results Being Used?